lalokalabs/lewagon-workshop/README.md

 - Simply hit run to start the server
 - The server will autoreload as needed.
 You don't need to restart the server manually.

+# Preparation before the course

+The course will be conducted through replit.com.

+- Participant should create an account on Replit prior to the course time
+- Signup at https://otp.dev/ for a free trial - we will use its OTP API to validate email address and phone number

 # What will you learn in this course?
 This course is designed as a quickstart, with project structure already created and a number of useful apps for development also added.